hddm-devs/hddm/docs/abstract.rst

 HDDM (hierarchical drift diffusion model), which allows fast and flexible estimation of the the drift-diffusion model and the related linear ballistic accumulator model.
-HDDM requires less data per subject / condition than non-hierarchical methods and allows for full Bayesian data analysis.
+HDDM requires less data per subject / condition than non-hierarchical method, allows for full Bayesian data analysis, and can handle outliers in the data.
 Finally, HDDM supports the estimation of how trial-by-trial measurements of brain activity (e.g. fMRI) influence decision making parameters.